abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 **Note:**
-1) If you are coming directly from the previous tutorials (core), you may still be configured to use the `minidev` context.
-Switch to the `minikube` context before proceeding with the rest of the tutorials.
+1) If you are coming directly from the previous tutorials (core), you may still be configured to use the `kind-dev` context.
+Switch to the `kind-kind` context before proceeding with the rest of the tutorials.

 2) Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
 The clean-up commands will included after **Summary** section of the exercise.